Helmut Coing: Awards and legacy

 In 1958 Coing was awarded the Goethe Plaque by the city of Frankfurt am Main.
-In 1966 he became an Officer of the French Legion of Honour.
-In 1973 he became a member of the Order Pour le Mérite for Science and the Arts.
+In 1966, he became an Officer of the French Legion of Honour.
+In 1973, he became a member of the Order Pour le Mérite for Science and the Arts.
 A year later he was awarded the Great Cross of Merit with Star of the Federal Republic of Germany.
-In 1990 he received the Commander's Cross of the Order of Merit of the Republic of Italy and in the same year the Great Federal Cross of Merit with Star and Ribbon and the Hessian Order of Merit.
-He was awarded honorary doctorates awarded by the Universities of Lyon (1959), Montpellier (1959), Vienna (1965), Aberdeen (1968), Brussels (1975) and Uppsala (1977).
+In 1990, he received the Commander's Cross of the Order of Merit of the Republic of Italy and in the same year the Great Federal Cross of Merit with Star and Ribbon and the Hessian Order of Merit.
+He was awarded honorary doctorates awarded by the universities of Lyon (1959), Montpellier (1959), Vienna (1965), Aberdeen (1968), Brussels (1975) and Uppsala (1977).

+Coing proposed the notion of the "European legal tradition" in a 1967 article and elaborated it in 1985.

 In 2008, the Max Planck Institute for European Legal History in Frankfurt am Main awarded the Helmut Coing Prize for the first time.
 The award is intended to give young researchers the opportunity to work at the institute for 4 to 5 months to complete a dissertation or post-doctoral thesis that deals with an area of European legal history.
 The scholarship is advertised worldwide every three years.

 A path on the Westend campus was named after him.